CrazyRedMachine/NostalgiaIO/README.md

 . | 6 |  |
 Black | 7 | GND | GND
 . | 8 |  |

+### Configuration

+You need to configure the adapter so the piano is on COM1.

+You also need to configure a KFCA and ICCA device on a second acio device on COM2.

+## Enhanced mode (Arduino firmware)

+The arduino can communicate with an acio device on the serial interface, but in order to do so **it needs RS232 to TTL conversion**.

+## Pinout

+There's one 8 pin connector coming out of the keyboard unit.
+We will use only 5 of the pins from that connector

 ### Using an Arduino